 The extent to which these penalties will actually be applied depends on the specifics of each couple's case.
 The U.S. government tends to reserve the highest penalties for U.S. citizens or residents who are engaged in major conspiracy operations, such as systematically arranging fraudulent marriages for a profit.
 For example, in a major law enforcement action in 2019, close to 100 people were criminally charged.

-But that doesn't mean that small-time participants in marriage fraud can count on a soft punishment.
+But that doesn't mean small-time participants in marriage fraud can count on a soft punishment.
 Ferreting out sham marriages is a top enforcement priority of the U.S. Department of Homeland Security (DHS).
-Even if the immigrants themselves are not prosecuted criminally, they will in all likelihood simply be deported (removed) and never allowed to return to the United States -- not even if they later enter into a real marriage with a U.S. citizen.
+Even if the immigrants themselves are not prosecuted criminally, they will in all likelihood simply be deported (removed) from the U.S. and never allowed to return—not even if they later enter into a real marriage with a U.S. citizen.